l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 ---
 # The conclusion: Do not hunt for the villains.
-Retweet this report now.
+Just Retweet.

 Thank you.
 I know this report was long and emotional.
 You must be tired.